TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 - A, B, Start, Select: select a profile
 - Start + Down: Normal gun mode (averaging disabled)
 - Start + Up: Normal gun with averaging, switch between the 2 averaging modes (use serial monitor to see the setting)
-- Start + A: Processing mode for use with the Processing sketch
 - B + Down: Decrease IR camera sensitivity (use a serial monitor to see the setting)
 - B + Up: Increase IR camera sensitivity (use a serial monitor to see the setting)
 - C/Reload: Exit pause mode